fern-gossow/LyndonSieving/README.md

 $$[f_1,f_2,\dots,f_n]\mapsto [f_1\pmod{[1]_q},f_2\pmod{[2]_q},\dots,f_n\pmod{[n]_q}]$$
 which is useful for quickly checking whether two polynomial sequences correspond to the same Lyndon structure.
 - `words.m` calculates the major index polynomial for a set of words (represented as integer sequences), as well as the $q$-analogue of the exponential function defined in the paper, giving another common class of $q$-Gauss congruences.

+### Installation
+If you already have a user-package folder for MAGMA, copy the contents of `LyndonSieving/package` into this folder, and append the contents of spec to your spec file.
+Otherwise, copy the contents of the package folder into a new folder in your MAGMA directory.
+You will have to tell MAGMA to look for the spec file by creating/setting the system environment variable `MAMGA_USER_SPEC` to the location of this spec file.
+More information is available on the [MAGMA](http://magma.maths.usyd.edu.au/magma/) page.

 ### Example